SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 in our example, in the *stash* storage.

 ~~~
-mv par_all27_prot_lipid.inp ~/data/public/.  //moving the parameter file from the local directory ~/osg-namd-stash  to ~/data/public
+mv par_all27_prot_lipid.inp ~/data/public/.  #moving the parameter file from the local directory ~/osg-namd-stash  to ~/data/public
 ~~~

 You can view the parameter file appear on WWW